 Hon.
-R. Romanow (Attorney General): - I am commanded by His Honour to inform you that he does not see fit to declare the causes of the summoning of the present Legislature until later today, when the Legislative Assembly shall have elected a Speaker, according to law.
+R. Romanow (Attorney General): - I am commanded by His Honour not to see fit to declare the causes of the summoning of the present Legislature until later today, when the Legislative Assembly shall have elected a speaker, according to law.